coderrio/Coderr.Documentation/docs/index.md

 # Reporting errors manually

-The `Err` class in the client library is the main API for codeRR.
+The `Err` class in the client library is the main API for Coderr.

 In its simplest form you report errors by using the `Err.Report(exception)` method.